Nurturing leads in HubSpot (in 2020): The ultimate guide

-Monitoring allows you to see how people are interacting with your brand in real time, give you a chance to connect with them, and make an impact.
+Monitoring allows you to see how people are interacting with your brand in real-time, gives you a chance to connect with them and make an impact.

-Another great way to make sure that you’re connecting with the right audience, and matching with users that are similar to your buyer’s persona, you can always go into your social media accounts and look through the users that have liked or followed your brand.
+Another great way to make sure that you’re connecting with the right audience, and matching with users that are similar to your buyer’s persona, is by going into your social media accounts and looking through the users that have liked or followed your brand.

 Before you start putting together a bunch of blog posts and spend a bunch of time writing, you need to create a strategy.